Skip to main content

 Traded on regulated exchanges (e.g., CME Group, NYMEX)

-Decentralized over-the-counter (OTC) market
+Decentralized, over-the-counter (OTC)

 Asset Types

-Index Futures: S&P 500 E-mini, NASDAQ 100 E-mini
+Commodity Futures: Crude Oil, Gold, Natural Gas Index Futures: S&P 500 E-mini, NASDAQ 100 E-mini Currency Futures: EUR/USD, JPY/USD Interest Rates: U.S. Treasury Bonds

 Trading Hours